Cozy Peach Kitchen

 I think that this is open to interpretation.
 I use light red kidney beans, black beans, and pinto beans for a variety of flavors and colors.
 Dark red kidney beans, small red beans, and chickpeas would also work.

-Can I use dry beans instead of canned?
+Can I use dry beans instead of canned beans?

 You can definitely use dry beans but they need to be cooked first!
 Don't add dry beans directly to the chili or they won't cook through.
-If you're looking for a recipe that uses dry beans, you might like my black bean soup recipe.
+If you're looking for a recipe that uses dry beans, you might like my vegan black bean soup recipe.

 Side view of gold spoon lifting beans out of chili bowl.